 These are tough times for lots of us.
-Unemployment is terrible and the prospects don’t look good.
-This is something I know intimately.
 But there are ways to eat, and eat well, even when you don’t have much money.

-Chef, author and restauranteur Kurt Friese recently shared some of the lessons he learned as a young bachelor working an internship during his college years.
-Some of his advise I agree with, some I don’t.
+The late chef, author, and restauranteur Kurt Friese shared some of the lessons he learned as a young bachelor working an internship during his college years.
 He recalls getting from his mother these survival tips.

 “Foods that are traditionally cheap, she said, were rice, potatoes, canned tomatoes, canned beans and pasta.
 Of the rice, she said to buy the biggest bag that looks clean and never buy anything in a box.
 Potatoes should be purchased 10 pounds at a time.
 She said, ‘Idahoes are best for baking and reds are best for salad, but this is no time to be picky.
 SMELL THE BAG before you buy it.
 The odor of a rotten potato is not subtle.’ “

 Friese’s mom advised him to use coupons, but only on things he would buy anyway.
-This is where my advise diverges from his mom’s, with all due respect.
-Coupons are usually not a good deal unless you can buy in quantity, have a deep freeze and/or lots of storage space.
+This is where my advice diverges from his mom’s, with all due respect.
+Coupons are usually not a good deal unless you can buy in quantity, have a deep freeze and/or have lots of storage space.
 Most bachelors will find that buying the store brand, which I think are almost always just as good as the name brands, will actually save more money than they will get with the coupon.
 Families can save money if they do a bit of research and can combine the use of coupons with the store’s sale items.
-Most bachelors simply don’t buy enough to make the saving worth all the time and effort.
-Unless you buy a name brand product and will not even consider buying something else in spite of the cost savings, than I would skip the coupons.
+Most bachelors simply don’t buy enough to make the savings worth all the time and effort.
+Unless you buy a name-brand product and will not even consider buying something else in spite of the cost savings then I would skip the coupons.
 If you’re looking for a hobby, try fantasy football.

 Friese’s mom also advised: